-On behalf of the Board and management of Ambertech we would like to present you with the 2021 Annual Report.
-It is very pleasing to be able to report on a very successful year in which the company reported record sales and profit.
-We have also achieved strong operating cash flow that has seen a significant reduction in the net debt of the business over the course of the year.
+On behalf of the Board and management of Ambertech I would like to present you with our 2022 Annual Report.
+It is rewarding to once again reflect on a successful year in which the company strengthened its balance sheet, reported a strong profit result, and sustained returns to shareholders.